 He has lived in Norfolk most of his life and now runs the family’s estate at Holkham on the North Norfolk coast.
 He has overseen its diversification away from a dependence on agriculture, towards leisure, tourism, wildlife management and property diversification.

 He has four children, all of whom have been/are pupils at Beeston.
-When visiting Beeston for the first time as prospective parents, his wife, Polly, turned to him after half an hour of touring the school and said, “There is no need to visit any other school, I know my children will be happy here”.
+When visiting Beeston for the first time as prospective parents, his wife, Polly, turned to him after an hour of touring the school and said, “There is no need to visit any other school, I know my children will be happy here”.
+That is the crux of it; if you have happy children they learn well.

 DAVID BROWN MA (Cantab), ACA